ModischFabrications/CutSolver/README.md

 BPP).
-No efficient algorithm exists to calculate a perfect solution in an acceptable timeframe, therefore brute force (perfect solution) is used for small jobs and a heuristic (fast solution) für larger ones.
+No efficient algorithm exists to calculate a perfect solution in an acceptable timeframe, therefore brute force (perfect solution) is used for small jobs (<13 entries) and FFD (fast solution) für larger ones.
 Don't be surprised if you get different results, many combinations have equal trimmings and are therefore seen as equally good.

 ## Usage